InterDigitalInc/Fireball/docs/source/layers.rst

 .. note::

-    Since this layer includes the softmax function (for multi-class classification) and sigmoid function (for binary classification) for inference, there is no need to add these activation functions to the last Fully Connected layer of the model (The one just before this output layer).
+    Since this layer includes the softmax function (for multi-class classification) or sigmoid function (for binary classification), there is no need to add these activation functions to the last Fully Connected layer of the model (The one just before this output layer).

 .. _REG: